-Overview You can define the ATM physical channels for the card by using the dagchan tool to read a channel configuration file and then create each of the channels defined in that file. dagchan is one of the standard tools shipped with your Endace software and can be found in the tools sub-directory.
-Note: To use dagchan to configure ATM channels you must have aither the ATM formulae or the mixed formulae loaded on the configure the standard tools and the configure the tools are the standard tools and the configure the tools are the mixed formulae to configure the tools are the standard tools are the configure tools are the standard tools are the configure tools are the tools are the standard tools are the configure tools are the standard tools are the stan You can create a channel configuration file using any common text editor such as Notepad VI Editor Emacs etc By default dagchan deletes all existing channel definitions on the card, and then creates the new channel definitions.
+You can define the ATM physical channels for the card by using the dagchan tool to read a channel configuration file and then create each of the channels defined in that file. dagchan is one of the standard tools shipped with your Endace software and can be found in the tools sub-directory.

+Note: To use dagchan to configure ATM channels you must have either the ATM firmware or the mixed firmware loaded on the card.

+You can create a channel configuration file using any common text editor such as Notepad, VI Editor, Emacs etc.

+By default dagchan deletes all existing channel definitions on the card, and then creates the new channel definitions.
 Use this option if you are configuring a new card or if you want to remove all existing definitions.
 However if the card you are configuring has existing channel definitions that you want to retain you can just add new definitions by using the "-r" option in the command line.

+Configuration File

-Configuration File You can use the configuration file to do the following: Configure ATM channel connection characteristics, Designate channels to either receive or transmit.
+You can use the configuration file to do the following:

+- Configure ATM channel connection characteristics, - Designate channels to either receive or transmit.

 Note: The type of connections shown in the configuration file reflect the data that is present on the network to which you are connected.
-Please ensure you understand the type of connection you wish to manifer had an a series of the sinterfaces.
+Please ensure you understand the type of connection you wish to monitor before beginning to configure the interfaces.

 Each line in the configuration file represents a different command.
 Each command begins with a letter, followed by a sequence of one or more numbers.
+The following letters are valid line beginnings:

+- 'c' = simple connection,

+- 'd' = delete connection,

+- 'h' = hyper-channel connection,

+- 'l' = line connection,

+- 't' = ATM scrambling on interface,

+- 'f' = HEC correction.

+Multiple Interfaces

-The following letters are valid line beginnings: • 'c' = simple connection, • 'd' = delete connection, • 'h' = hyper-channel connection, • 'l' = line connection, • 't' = ATM scrambling on interface, • 'f' = HEC correction.
-Multiple Interfaces If you wish to configure connections on multiple interfaces you will need to repeat the configuration procedure for each interface you want to monitor.
+If you wish to configure connections on multiple interfaces you will need to repeat the configuration procedure for each interface you want to monitor.

+Receive/ Transmit

-Receive/ Transmit By default all new connections will receive.
+By default all new connections will receive.
 To designate specific connections to either receive or transmit you must type "transmit" on the line of the file immediately before the configuration line for that connection.
 All subsequent connections in the file will also transmit unless you type "receive" after which all subsequent connections will receive.
-This is shown in the sample Hyper-Channel Connection chan.config file later in this chapter.
+This is shown in the sample Hyper-Channel Connection (h) chan.config file later in this chapter.

 Note: If you do not type either "receive" or "transmit" into the configuration file all connections will default to receive.

-Transmitting Packets To transmit packets the number of transmit channels must match the number of channels the packets were captured on.
-You must set the first channel and the required sequential channels to transmit mode before attempting to transmit.
-In addition you must configure the transmit channels to match the configuration of the channels on which the packets were captured.
-Use dagbits to determine which channels need to be configured. dagbits-f traffic_file.erf For example the information printed might be: print 1: file offset 0x0 ts=0x00000000000000000000000000000000000 First non-Raw type: ERF Multi Channel ATM channel available to be configured dserror=0 rxerror=0 trunc=0 vlen=0 iface=0 rlen=72 lctr=0 wlen=52 channel=16 ifc=13 flags 0x00: oam 0 lost 0 hec corrected 0 oamcrcerr 0 print 2: file offset 0x48 ts=0x00000000000000000000000000000000000 Next available type: ERF Multi Channel ATM channel sequentially chosen dserror=0 rxerror=0 trunc=0 vlen=0 iface=0 rlen=72 lctr=0 wlen=52 channel=17 ifc=13 flags 0x00: oam 0 lost 0 hec corrected 0 oamcrcerr 0 Line five of print 1: file offset $0x0$ and print 2: file offset $0x48$ indicates which channel should be set up.
-The channel configuration for the above example may be: tranguit CLAIDSMILC h 0 1 1 2 3 4 5 6 7 8 0 10 11 12 13 14 15 16 17 18 10 20 21 22 23 24 Lise decade to implement you configuration file ose dagenan to implement you configuration me dagchan -d0 -c channel\file
+Output Record Formats

-Output RecordThe output from ATM connections depends upon the connection type as shown below:FormatsPlease refer to Chapter 9: Data Formats information on ERF record formats.
+The output from ATM connections depends upon the connection type as shown below:

+Please refer to Chapter 9: Data Formats later in this User Guide for further information on ERF record formats.

 Connection Type Output ERF Type

-(-c), (-d), (-h), (-1),(-t), (-f) Туре 7
+(-c), (-d), (-h), (-1), (-t), (-f) Type 7

-AAL5 Reassembly Туре 9
+AAL5 Reassembly Type 9

-AAL2 Reassembly Туре 12
+AAL2 Reassembly Type 12